xavierpok/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-Connexion detects an error in the entered details
+Connexion detects an error in the entered details.

     * 2b1.
 Connexion shows an error message.

       Use case resumes at step 1.

-**Use case: UC06 - Mark a person**
+**Use case: UC06 - Mark a contact**

 **MSS**

-1. User lists the person (UC01)
+1. User lists contacts (UC01).
-2. User requests to mark a person
+2. User requests to mark a contact.
-3. Connexion marks the person
+3. Connexion marks the contact.

     Use case ends.